mend/renovate-ce-ee/docs/configuration-gitlab.md

-# Renovate Pro Configuration for GitLab
+# WhiteSource Renovate Configuration for GitLab

-Renovate Pro is available for teams that use GitLab for development.
+WhiteSource Renovate is available for teams that use GitLab for development.
 It may be used for self-hosted GitLab instances as well as for repositories hosted on gitlab.com

-## Renovate Pro features
+## WhiteSource Renovate features

 #### Job scheduler

-The Renovate Pro's Docker container contains a built-in job scheduler that defaults to enqueing all repositories once per hour.
+The WhiteSource Renovate's Docker container contains a built-in job scheduler that defaults to enqueing all repositories once per hour.
 This saves the need for configuring and monitoring any external `cron` process.

 #### Webhook handler

-Renovate Pro also supports a webserver to listen for system webhooks received from GitLab.
+WhiteSource Renovate also supports a webserver to listen for system webhooks received from GitLab.

 In particular, Renovate checks webhooks for: